moves-rwth/attestor/README.md

 This should display a help page explaining all available [command line options](https://github.com/moves-rwth/attestor/wiki/Command-Line-Options).
 Since the above jar file contains all dependencies, it is safe to rename it and move the file to a more convenient directory.

+## A Guided Tour

-Detailed step-by-step instructions on using Attestor to analyze Java programs are found on the [detailed walkthrough page](https://github.com/moves-rwth/attestor/wiki/Walkthrough).
+An instructive example with step-by-step instructions on using Attestor to analyze Java programs is found in our [Wiki](https://github.com/moves-rwth/attestor/wiki/Tour).

 Furthermore, we maintain a collection of running examples (including source code, user-defined graph grammars, and configuration files) in a [separate repository](https://github.com/moves-rwth/attestor-examples).
 All of these examples can be directly executed using provided auxiliary scripts.
 Please confer the documentation in the examples repository for further details.

 # Documentation

-## Detailed Example Analysis

-An instructive example on using Attestor for program analyisis is found in our  [Wiki](https://github.com/moves-rwth/attestor/wiki/Walkthrough).

 ## Options & Settings